Made to Measure Suits – Our Process

 At your first consultation, Hunter Treacy Tailors will discuss recent fashion trends, the grooms preferences in terms of style and fabrics and will then take measurements to create the berfec tsuit.

-This procedure gives the groom more creative control than a ready to wear suit at a much lower cost than a bespoke suit.
+This procedure gives the client more creative control than a ready to wear suit at a much lower cost than a fully bespoke suit.

 The Made To Measure Process: